emagiz/emdocs/mds/microlearning/crashcourse-platform-intro-technrequirements.md

 ## 7. Demonstration video

-Please take a moment to view these integration pattern video's to help create the right solution.
+Please take a moment to view these integration pattern videos to help create the right solution.